Buildooor Research Brief -- March 2026

 1. From SaaS Moats to Edge Half-Lives

 The dominant software question of the 2010s was: can this product defend an ARR stream for a decade?
 The dominant software question of the late 2020s is different: can this product recover build cost before platform integration catches up?
-This is not rhetorical flourish.
-It is a structural consequence of cheaper intelligence, higher baseline capability in consumer products, and faster release cycles by model providers who increasingly ship direct-to-user surfaces.
+The shift is structural: cheaper intelligence, higher baseline capability in consumer products, and faster release cycles by model providers who increasingly ship direct-to-user surfaces.

 In practical terms, many categories that previously supported venture-scale SaaS now behave like short-dated instruments.
 A utility can produce immediate cashflow for 3-12 months, then flatten when an upstream model, operating system, or distribution platform absorbs the core feature.
 The classic flashlight-app dynamic has moved from hardware toggles to cognition-layer workflows: summarize, route, prioritize, nudge, draft, reconcile, and plan.